CSRavasio/oflibpytorch/docs/usage.rst

 solution than using the method :meth:`~oflibpytorch.Flow.switch_ref`.
 Instead of calling ``flow_one_ref = get_flow(img1, img2)``, simply call the algorithm with the images in the reversed order, and multiply the resulting flow vectors by -1: ``flow_other_ref = -1 * get_flow(img2, img1)``.
-If the flow is needed in both references, it can even be faster to call :func:`get_flow` twice in the way explained above, rather than once and then using the method :meth:`~oflibpytorch.Flow.switch_ref` once.
-However, this of course depends on the size of the flow field, and the operational complexity of the algorithm used to calculate it.
+If the flow is needed in both references with the best-possible accuracy, meaning ``PURE_PYTORCH`` will be set to ``False``, it may even be faster to use the flow estimation twice in the way explained above, rather than once followed by a use of :meth:`~oflibpytorch.Flow.switch_ref`.
+However, this of course depends on the size of the flow field, as well as the operational complexity of the algorithm used to estimate the flow.

 From the previous observations, it also follows that inverting a flow is not a matter of simply inverting the flow vectors.
 In flows with reference ``t``, this would mean the target location remains the same while the source switches to the opposite side, while in flows with reference ``s``, this would mean the source location remains the same while the target switches to the opposite side.
 Neither is correct: in actual fact, inverting the flow switches the source and the target around.
 This means inverting the flow vectors *and* changing the reference:
 :math:`F(vecs, t)^{-1} = F(-vecs, s)` and :math:`F(vecs, s)^{-1} = F(-vecs, t)`.
 If the flow is needed with the
 original reference, :meth:`~oflibpytorch.Flow.switch_ref` would have to be called.
 The method :meth:`~oflibpytorch.Flow.invert` does all this internally, and returns the mathematically correct inverse flow in